Hal9000/runeblog/README.md

 <li>So far, yes, like Jekyll</li>
 <li>It's based on Livetext (highly extensible Ruby-based markup)</li>
 <li>It has the concept of multiple "views" for a blog</li>
+<li>The multiple views are in effect multiple blogs managed with the same backend.</li>
 </ul>
 <p>

-The multiple views are in effect multiple blogs managed with the same backend.
 <p>

 ## What is Livetext?